amfairley/memorycards/TESTING.md

 ## Performance tests of various devices

-The game was tested on a 14" laptop, 15.5" laptop and using the Google Chrome Developer Tools device toggle option for all available device options.
+The game was tested on a 14" laptop, 15.5" laptop and using the Google Chrome Developer Tools device toggle option for all available device options going the screen sizes as low as iPhone 5/SE.
 All work as expected.

 ## Browser Compatibility